japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ForeachBatchSink.md

 addBatch(batchId: Long, data: DataFrame): Unit
 ----

-NOTE: `addBatch` is a part of <<spark-sql-streaming-Sink.adoc#addBatch, Sink Contract>> to "add" a batch of data to the sink.
+NOTE: `addBatch` is a part of <<spark-sql-streaming-Sink.md#addBatch, Sink Contract>> to "add" a batch of data to the sink.

 `addBatch`...FIXME